Costopoulos/NTUA-Signals-and-Systems/README.md

 # NTUA-Signals-and-Systems

-Project regarding finding the periodic part of a sentence
+Project regarding finding the periodic part of a human speech segment

 See QUESTIONS.pdf for the question